tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 handshake.

-If a server receives a ClientHello with an invalid cookie, it MUST NOT respond with a HelloRetryRequest.
-Restarting the handshake from scratch, without a cookie, allows the client to recover from a situation where it obtained a cookie that cannot be verified by the server.
+If a server receives a ClientHello with an invalid cookie, it MUST NOT terminate the handshake with an "illegal_parameter" alert.
+This allows the client to restart the connection from scratch without a cookie.

 As described in Section 4.1.4 of {{!TLS13}}, clients MUST abort the handshake with an "unexpected_message" alert in response